 Khemris live and die by the numerical advantage.
 When you hear about numerical advantage, you may think of the traditional one consisting of having more players on the pitch than your opponent.
 Sometimes this is exactly it but, more often, a Khemri coach must instead work with an artificial numerical advantage.
 The idea is to use the Tomb Guardian’s massive strength to paralyze players in their tackle zones.
 For example, if each Tomb Guardian paralyzes two opposing players (4 Tomb Guardians X 2 opposing players = 8 paralyzed players), it leaves 3 free players to counter your own 7 remaining ones.
 This is, of course, a theoretical basis.

 The task is more complicated than it seems.
 Since your Tomb Guardians do not have the Block skill, you must first tag players as naked as yours.
 After all, tagging a Blockless player is almost like having it yourself.
-Conversely, tagging a player with the Block skill is an invitation to test the lawn’s quality.
+Conversely, tagging a player with the Block skill is an invitation to test the quality of the lawn.
 Worse still, seasoned coaches know that blocking a Tomb Guardians at -2 block dice with Block and a reroll has 1 in 10 chances of turnover versus 1 in 4 chances of laying down your Big Guy.
 This is to say the fragility of a player without the Block skill, regardless of his strength.

 On the pitch’s other end, if your opponent is a tiny bit experienced, he will try to counter you by scotching a single stupidly resistant player to each of your Tomb Guardians.
 The logic is obvious; your behemoth will not dodge away with his agility of 1.
 This is why a lot of the Khemri art of coaching lies in the wise preservation of the Tomb Guardians’ mobility until their decisive involvement or, failing, their reinstatement in the game.

-SOME ESSENTIAL SKELETONS
+THE ESSENTIAL SKELETONS

 Simply put, do not coach Skeletons as consumables!
 Yes, it is the four Tomb Guardians and not the Skeletons that excel at controlling the pitch.
 However, these Big Guys can not do their job properly without their skeletal teammates.
 Some passively well-positioned old bones apply tackle zones that negate supports and avoid gifting easy blocks and blitzes.
 They also help to keep opponents tagged, and maintain the screen’s tightness when a Tomb Guardian bites the dust.
 Yes, all this at once.

 Remember that a single block die can easily down a lone Tomb Guardian.
 The subsequent armor roll can be disastrous and losing one or two big guys this way is catastrophic.
 Wasting Skeletons gifts more of these freebies.
 This is why a Khemri coach must minimize the frequency of these disasters by keeping his Skeletons on the pitch.
-In fact, the only Skeletons worth wasting are those tagging high-strength Big Guys or clawed terrors.
+In fact, the only Skeletons worth wasting are those tagging clawed terrors.
 It always makes sense to sacrifice a Skeleton to save a Tomb Guardian.

 Some coaches wrongly suggest to aggressively foul with Skeletons.
 Admittedly, they should eagerly foul targets of opportunity, especially if the armor can be lowered to 5 without sacrificing the team’s positioning.
 However, Khemris work well only under a numerical advantage obtained by a methodical and risk-free coaching.
 Sadly, fouls are gambles adding volatility to a team that really does not need it!
 In short, there are few good reasons to foul more frequently with Khemris than with any other team in the game.